craighuggins/CITS3403_Project-1/README.md

 Javascript page:
 - Describes the purpose and use of Javascript for creating interactive web-sites.
 Contains sections detailing:
-  - Document Object Model manipulatiion
+  - Document Object Model manipulation
   - Forms, including validation
   - AJAX and API calls